as-any/abortable-promise/README.md

 ```

-Pass to `controller.abort()` any custom object you want to be promise rejected with:
+Pass any custom object you want the promise to be rejected with to `controller.abort()`:

 ```typescript
 myAbortablePromise.catch(reason => {